PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Inspect `_optimize_transpose_add_concat_const_suffix_nhwc_chains`, its five
+2. Move `_optimize_transpose_add_concat_const_suffix_nhwc_chains` mechanically
-   production positions, and any existing success coverage; record the exact current output/constant/layout contract.
+   from the central lowerer to a focused pass-family module while leaving a signature-compatible wrapper.
-3. Create a dedicated compact characterization module with fan-out, public-boundary, permutation, axis, and constant-shape rejection cases.
+3. Add AST-equivalence and single-owner architecture coverage, preserving all five raw production call positions and their ordering.
-4. Run focused and full direct gates, then commit and push characterization before mechanical extraction.
+4. Run focused and full direct gates, then commit and push the extraction checkpoint before indexed mutation changes.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain